Written by: Sheryll Chua

 What to do when you hit a spam trap

 Spam trap networks keep the email addresses of spam traps secret.
-SharpSpring are only provided limited information on the spam trap hit such as day, from domain and subject line.
+SharpSpring team are only provided limited information on the spam trap hit such as day, from domain and subject line.
 They are never provided the email addresses of spam traps.
 This is why it can be tricky to solve a spam trap problem once you have it.

 However, as we do know that spam trap owners rarely open emails, one of the best methods to resolve a spam trap issue within mailing lists is to filter out spam trap addresses with contacts not opening emails.